|Nutritional Guidelines (per serving)|

 Risotto is a traditional Northern Italian dish, and so this recipe combines two of the Verona area's greatest culinary treasures in one.
 Adding some red radicchio, as suggested below, would bring that number to three!

 It is quick and easy to make (it can be ready in less than 30 minutes) and would be an impressive first course for a dinner party.

-- 3/4 cup of freshly grated Monte Veronese (Grana Padano or Parmigiano-Reggiano cheese)
+3/4 cup freshly grated Monte Veronese, Grana Padano, or Parmigiano-Reggiano cheese, plus more for serving

 In a separate, nonreactive saucepan or Dutch oven, gently heat the Amarone wine and, as soon as it reaches a bare simmer, add it to the rice.

 Continue cooking the rice, stirring frequently with a wooden spoon, until the wine is absorbed, about 16 to 18 minutes.
-Add a bit of vegetable broth, as needed, towards the end of cooking.
+Add a bit of vegetable broth, as needed, toward the end of cooking.